 Speeds up response time

 Since data warehouses pull different data sets from different sources on a variety of subjects and then standardise it into a single set that can then be distributed across departments, decision-makers are able to take strategic, fact-based decisions that are compatible with each other at a much faster pace, instead of each department taking a siloed approach to data and sometimes working at cross purposes.
-Another major way in which data helps businesses is by allowing them to regroup and redesign business processes and operations if after analysis they find that their cross-purposes with the business strategy, which can often be the case when departments are using different, unrelated, or outdated data sets to base their decisions on.
+Another major way in which data helps businesses is by allowing them to regroup and redesign business processes and operations, if after analysis they find that their cross-purposes with the business strategy, which can often be the case when departments are using different, unrelated, or outdated data sets to base their decisions on.

 Faster and more flexible reporting

 While on the one hand data warehousing makes it possible to collect, consolidate and create reports in real time, on the other, it creates a repository of historical information on all the variables that affect profitability.
 This faster and flexible data reporting mechanism makes it possible for organisation’s to routinely undertake comparative and competitive analysis to gauge the efficacy of the services being provided by them, level of customer satisfaction, slow-moving products or non-performant assets, areas for improvement, find errors before they can cost the company a major loss in terms of money or reputation, identify market trends, and introduce product lines that are in line with emerging customer needs and far ahead of the competition.
-All these, in turn, improve the bottom line of the enterprise.
+All these in turn improve the bottom line of the enterprise.

 When the process of collection, analysis and consolidation of data is simplified, and the subsequent data set is made easily accessible to all, it can result in significant savings for the company due to reduced operational and IT costs.
 Automating the process with the help of data warehousing tools reduces the organisation’s dependency on staff dedicated to reporting and maintaining the IT infrastructure, especially when the data warehouse is cloud-based, not on-premise.
-Another way it reduces costs is by helping the management to make a decision to drop non-performing products without wasting too much time.
+Another way it reduces costs is by helping the management to make decision to drop non-performing products without wasting too much time.